This post may include affiliate links; see our disclosure policy.

 Tips for making Instant Pot split pea soup

-This vegan Instant Pot split pea soup has a cozy, nostalgic feel for me.
-I think it’s because Alex’s mom often makes this tasty soup for soup nights, so it gives me a familial feel.
-This soup is often made with ham or bacon, but we’ve swapped that out for a little liquid smoke.
-The great thing about split peas is that they’re packed with plant based protein, so this vegan soup stays filling without the meat!
+This classic soup is often made with ham or bacon, but for Instant Pot split pea soup we’ve swapped that out for a little liquid smoke.
+The great thing about split peas is that they’re packed with plant based protein, making this recipe filling even without the meat!
 Here are a few tips for making it:

 • Feel free to grab extra bags of split peas.
-Because we know that you’ll love it, we suggest grabbing a few pounds of split peas so you can make this soup often.
+Grab a few extra pounds so you can make this soup often.
 Did you know split peas are shelf stable for 2 to 3 years?
-Yep, it’s perfect for stocking your pantry for nutritious meals in a hurry.
+It’s perfect for stocking your pantry for nutritious meals in a hurry.

-• Use the Saute function for the aromatics.
-First, you’ll dice onion, carrot, and celery: traditionally called aromatics because they add a fantastic underlying aroma to soups.
+• Use the Sauté function for the aromatics.
+Onion, carrot, and celery are traditionally called aromatics because they add a fantastic underlying aroma to soups.

 • Dump, set it and forget it.
-Then, you’ll add the remaining ingredients and pressure cook on High for 15 minutes.
-That’s it!
-Remember that the pot will take about 10 to 15 minutes to come up to pressure before it starts cooking.
+Add the remaining ingredients and pressure cook on High for 15 minutes.
+(Remember, it does take 10 to 15 minutes for the pot to come up to pressure before it starts cooking.)

 Instant Pot split pea soup